 Case Study

 This is a composite of real violations found across real agency campaigns.
 The copy looked professional.
 It had been reviewed internally.
 It went live.
-Here is what a compliance scanner found that nobody else did.
+Here is what a compliance checker found that nobody else did.

 31

-High Risk — do not publish
+High risk.
+Do not publish

 Violations found